cassilup/ng2chat/README.md

 ```

 Libraries that Angular2 needs in order to run.
 We keep them separated for the sake of clarity.

+Note that the syntax used here is a special case of the [ES6 import statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Description), where it just brings in a package and attaches it to the global scope.

 #### 5. Create the `app/` folder inside `client/src/`.